-- members was likely to deceive class members or was unfair; - Whether Defendants engaged in the alleged conduct knowingly, recklessly, or negligently; - e) The amount of the premium lost by class members as a result of such wrongdoing; - f) Whether class members are entitled to injunctive and other equitable relief and, if so, what is the nature of such relief; and - g) Whether class members are entitled to payment of actual, incidental, consequential, exemplary and/or statutory damages plus interest thereon, and if so, what is the nature of such relief. - 123.
-Typicality: The Consumer Plaintiffs' claims are typical of the Classes because each of them purchased the Products on one or more occasions during the last four years, in reliance on Defendants' misrepresentations and omissions that the Products are "100% Recyclable."
+- b) Whether Defendants unfairly, unlawfully and/or deceptively represented that the Products are "100% Recyclable" and/or failed to inform class members that the Products are not "100% Recyclable;" - c) Whether Defendants' advertising and marketing of the Products sold to class members was likely to deceive class members or was unfair; - d) Whether Defendants engaged in the alleged conduct knowingly, recklessly, or negligently; - e) The amount of the premium lost by class members as a result of such wrongdoing; - f) Whether class members are entitled to injunctive and other equitable relief and, ifso, what is the nature of such relief; and g) Whether class members are entitled to payment of actual, incidental, consequential, exemplary and/or statutory damages plus interest thereon, and if so, what is the nature of such relief.

+106. Typicality: The Consumer Plaintiffs' claims are typical of the Classes because each of them purchased the Products on one or more occasions during the last four years, in reliance on Defendants' misrepresentations and omissions that the Products are "100% Recyclable."
 Thus, the Consumer Plaintiffs and class members sustained the same injuries and damages arising out of Defendants' conduct in violation of the law.
-The injuries and damages of each class member were caused directly by Defendants' wrongful conduct in violation of law as alleged. - class members because it is in their best interests to prosecute the claims alleged herein to obtain full compensation due to them for the unfair and illegal conduct of which they complain.
-The Consumer Plaintiffs also have no interests that are in conflict with or antagonistic to the interests of class members.
+The injuries and damages of each class member were caused directly by Defendants' wrongful conduct in violation of law as alleged.

+107. Adequacy: The Consumer Plaintiffs will fairly and adequately protect the interests of all class members because it is in their best interests to prosecute the claims alleged herein to obtain full compensation due to them for the unfair and illegal conduct of which they complain.
+The Consumer Plaintiffs also have no interests that are in conflict with or antagonistic to the interests of class 14 members.
 The Consumer Plaintiffs have retained highly competent and experienced class action attorneys to represent their interests and the interests of the Classes.
 By prevailing on their own claim, the Consumer Plaintiffs will establish Defendants' liability to all class members.
 The Consumer Plaintiffs and their counsel have the necessary financial resources to adequately and vigorously litigate this class action, and the Consumer Plaintiffs and counsel are aware of their fiduciary responsibilities to the class members and are determined to diligently discharge those duties by vigorously seeking the maximum possible recovery for class members.

-125. Superiority: There is no plain, speedy, or adequate remedy other than by maintenance of this class action.
-The prosecution of individual remedies by members of the Classes will tend to establish inconsistent standards of conduct for the Defendants and result in the impairment of class members' rights and the disposition of their interests through actions to which they were not parties.
+108. Superiority: There is no plain, speedy, or adequate remedy other than by maintenance of this class action.
+The prosecution of individual remedies by members of the Classes will tend to establish inconsistent standards of conduct for the Defendants and result in the impairment of class 24 members' rights and the disposition of their interests through actions to which they were not parties.
 Class action treatment will permit a large number of similarly situated persons to prosecute their common claims in a single forum simultaneously, efficiently, and without the unnecessary duplication of effort and expense that numerous individual actions would engender.
 Furthermore, as the damages suffered by each individual member of the Classes may be relatively small, the expenses and burden of individual litigation would make it difficult or impossible for individual members of the Classes to redress the wrongs done to them, while an important public interest will be served by addressing the matter as a class action.

-126. The Consumer Plaintiffs are unaware of any difficulties that are likely to be encountered in the management of this action that would preclude its maintenance as a class action.
+5 109.
+The Consumer Plaintiffs are unaware of any difficulties that are likely to be encountered 6 in the management of this action that would preclude its maintenance as a class action.